MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 > All regular users in a solution must be assigned the same license, Essential or Premium.
 > For information about licensing, see [Microsoft Dynamics 365 Business Central Licensing Guide](https://aka.ms/BusinessCentralLicensing).

-## Users and license in on-premises deployments
+## Managing Users and Licenses in Online Deployments
-For on-premises deployments number of licensed users is specified in license file (*.flf).
-Once administrator or partner uploads the licensing file, administrator can specify users who can sign in to [!INCLUDE[d365fin](includes/d365fin_md.md)].
+For on-premises deployments, a number of licensed users is specified in the license file (*.flf).
+When the administrator or Microsoft partner uploads the license file, the administrator can specify which users can sign in to [!INCLUDE[d365fin](includes/d365fin_md.md)].

-For on-premises deployments of [!INCLUDE[d365fin](includes/d365fin_md.md)], the administrator creates, edits, deletes users directly from **Users** page.
+For on-premises deployments, the administrator creates, edits, and deletes users directly from the **Users** page.

 ### To edit or delete a user On-Premises
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Users**, and then choose the related link.